What is VLC

 BrightCodes' OCC method employs RGB LEDs that transmit information through modulation of light in different colors.

 The transmission is received as the smartphone camera captures consecutive video frames that include color patches originated by the LEDs.
-BrightCodes' scanner software installed on the device detects and analyzes these color patches and decode the original information.
+BrightCodes' scanner software installed on the mobile device detects and analyzes these patches and decode the original information.